MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 | Cost price | The cost of the selected category and unit combination as set up in the applicable cost price list | The unit cost is always shown in the project's cost currency. |

 > [!NOTE]
-> The grid allows in-line editing with the first line of the estimate being in cost context, by clicking the chevron this will expand to a child row which provides the sales context of the estimate line.
+> The grid allows in-line editing with the first line of the estimate being in cost context, which is always shown in the project's cost currency.
+When selecting the chevron, the grid will expand to a child row which provides the sales context of the estimate line, this is always shown in the project's sales currency.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]